-Recognizing that the proposed designation change to CRHS would provide an opportunity for the permanent preservation of this area it was recommended by Staff that the CRHS classification would be the preferred designation for this site.
+The CRHS classification provides protection of these resources by recognizing the history of this area in the Comprehensive Plan and provides an opportunity for the permanent preservation of this area.
+Therefore, it was recommended by Staff that the CRHS classification would be the preferred designation for this site.
 The applicant, as part of the concurrent rezoning, has proffered to provide this off-site dedication to the County.
+Staff has provided proposed text CPA language to support this CRHS classification for the expanded area.